 attribute, so should be seen when the cursor is moved over the item.
 A simpler way is to check the

 Items option : the "assist" will

-then show a checkbox beside each menu item and you simply [un]check the items as required.
+then show a green tick "checkbox" to the right of each menu item and you simply [un]check the items as required.
 Each selection will be reflected back into the

-Items settings, and also in the shortcode code.
+Items settings, and also in the shortcode texts.

 the URL (the link's href) for

 menu-item=NNN ... the NNN is the menu item id.

 The "assist" shows a red cross "checkbox" to the left of each menu item, and [un]checking the items will reflect back into the options and

 shortcode texts.
 Otherwise, it's the same principle as outlined above for

 If you elect to include Branch [Ancestor] Siblings, you will only get the siblings, not their descendants (assuming they have any).